Contact Us

 Fugitive Stories @ Old Frog Pond Farm

 Fugitive Stories and Old Frog Pond Farm in Harvard are partnering again for four afternoons on the farm.
-June’s theme is “Patience.”
+August’s theme is “Epiphany.”

 Hearing a true story in a live performance is fun, moving, and transformative.
 Every event brings surprises.
 As always, Fugitive’s featured tellers include Moth and Massmouth Story Slam Winners and Champions, theater professionals, comedians, authors, podcast producers, teachers, and university professors.
 Several folks from the local community will also be telling their tales, some for the first time.